Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 To verify that remoting is configured correctly, run a test command such as the following command, which creates a remote session on the local computer.

-If remoting is configured correctly, the command will create a session on the local computer and return an object that represents the session.
-The output should resemble the following sample output:
+If remoting is configured correctly, the command creates a session on the local computer and returns an object that represents the session.

 Id Name ComputerName State ConfigurationName -- ---- ------------ ----- ----- 1 Session1 localhost Opened Microsoft.PowerShell

 When you work remotely, you use two instances of PowerShell, one on the local computer and one on the remote computer.
-As a result, your work is affected by the Windows policies and the PowerShell policies on the local and remote computers.
+As a result, your work is affected by the Windows and PowerShell policies on both the local and remote computers.

-In general, before you connect and as you are establishing the connection, the policies on the local computer are in effect.
+Before you connect and while establishing the connection, the policies on the local computer are in effect.
 When you are using the connection, the policies on the remote computer are in effect.